Last updated on June 18th, 2018 at 04:02 pm

 We all love to head off on our holidays, for some sun, sea, sand, and (most importantly) a chance to relax.
 But when you have small children, toddlers or babies, travelling can become less of a relaxing experience, and more of a nightmare at 35,000 feet!

-But, with a bit of forward planning, clever packing and judicious use of puzzle books and picnics, you can minimise the stress of travelling as a family and enjoy your well-earned time off together!
+But, with a bit of forward planning, a clever holiday packing check list for kids and judicious use of puzzle books and picnics, you can minimise the stress of travelling as a family and enjoy your well-earned time off together!

 We’ve put together a list of family travel hacks that will help you through the stress of actually going on holiday.
 It might seem a lot to remember, but these are actually very easy (and budget-friendly) tips that anyone can use.
 And hopefully some of them will be fun for the kids too!